SamzZzui/metadata/README.md

 # 📬 Contact

-Author: SamzZzui
+👤 Author: SamzZzui

-For any issues, open a GitHub issue in the repository.
+🐛 For issues, open a GitHub Issue in the repository.